vcsjones/vcsjones.dev/_posts/2016-11-02-sri-with-jekyll.md

 I learned a few things implementing this.
 Specifically, the `sandbox` Content-Security-Policy directive gave me some trouble.
-This took me a little while to understand, but SRI is only enforced is some certain origin checks are passed for privacy reasons.
+This took me a little while to understand, but the SRI check will fail if the origin the document does not have Cross-Origin access to the resource.

 All in all I think SRI is a worthwhile investment if you've got all of the low-hanging fruit already picked.
 It's not as trivial to do as it would first